filakhtov/gentoo-use-docs/sys-devel/gettext.md

 This flag can be disabled if there is no need to deal with ACL permissions on translation files.

-### cvs
-The flag passes `--with-cvs` option (which is deprecated) to the configure script, but only if the `git` flag is enabled as well.
-The `autopoint` tools will use `cvs` to compress an infrastructure archive.

-This flag should be disabled.

 ### cxx
 Passes the `--enable-c++` option that provides C++ support and the `--enable-libasprintf` option that provides the `autosprintf` function to the configure script.